-In order to examine the effect of the target-size or muscle co-contraction levels on mean performance, we carried out a 2-way repeated measures analysis of variance (repeated measure ANOVA, target-size or co-contraction levels x movement directions), with subjects as a random factor, for time-averaged IMCJ, time-averaged deviations of EMG activity, torque and position, and end-point as well as end-point errors and RMS EMG using data for all subjects.
-F-ratios were computed by treating the target size or co-contraction levels and movement directions as within-subject factors.
+To examine the effect of the target-size or muscle co-contraction levels on mean performance, we carried out a two-way repeated measures ANOVA (target-size or co-contraction levels \times movement directions), with subjects as a random factor, for time-averaged IMCJ, time-averaged deviations of EMG activity, torque and position, and endpoint, as well as endpoint errors and RMS EMG using data for all subjects.
+F-ratios were computed by treating the target size or cocontraction levels and movement directions as within-subject factors.
 This was followed by Tukey's HSD test.